Our Team Ocean Teen Leaders (TOTL) are building a movement for the sea: one person at a time, one action at a time.

 This ocean advocacy film was one of the projects the youth completed and released on World Oceans Day to encourage Team Ocean Pledges: small individual acts when combined collectively that have big impacts.

 Watch and share the Team Ocean Teen Leaders film.
 Hold a watch party and see how many pledges your group can make!
+And rise like a wave for healthy seas.

 Make Your Own Team Ocean Pledge!